v-fearam/msbuild-customtask/README.md

 ### Projects

 - CustomTask, it is the msbuild task.
-  It receive as input a text file, each line has the format:
+  It receives as input a text file, each line has the format:

 ```
 propertyName:type:defaultValue